Sometimes our minds are not on our side.

 You’re allowed to take your time.
 You’re allowed to build slowly.
 And you’re allowed to start scared.

-If any part of this post made you whisper “ugh… same” under your breath, I want you to know—you’re not alone.
+If any part of this post made you whisper “ugh… same” under your breath, I hope you found a little nugget that’ll help you move forward.

-These fears?
-They’re normal.
+These fears are normal.
 You’re not behind.
 You’re not broken.
 And you’re not disqualified because you feel unsure or overwhelmed.

 You’re simply someone brave enough to try something new.